-This amount reduces their Pennsylvania taxable income for the purposes of determining their state income taxes.
-The maximum contribution limit for all Pennsylvania plans is $511,758.
+This amount reduces their Pennsylvania taxable income to determine their state income taxes, and the maximum contribution limit for all Pennsylvania plans is $511,758.
 Pennsylvania residents also receive a tax deduction for contributing to a 529 Plan in another state, if you find an opportunity in another state that is more appropriate to your needs.

-When it comes to financial aid, the Pennsylvania plan does not count assets in a 529 account when calculating financial aid for state residents, unlike many 529 plans.
-The entire value of your account is also exempt from Pennsylvania inheritance tax.
+The Pennsylvania plan does not count assets in a 529 account when calculating financial aid for state residents, unlike many 529 plans, and the entire value of your account is also exempt from Pennsylvania inheritance tax.
 PA 529 assets are also protected from creditors in Pennsylvania, while assets in out-of-state plans are not protected.